NickleDave/NickleDave/README.md

 ## Acoustic communciation in animals and bioacoustics

 ### vocalpy
-I develop a set of software tools for researchers studying vocal behavior:
+I develop a set of software tools for researchers studying acoustic communication:
 https://github.com/vocalpy

 - **vocalpy**